itisnajim/NSideMenu/README.md

 # NSideMenu

-A description of this package.
+A simple customizable side menu written in SwiftUI.